 As people become increasingly dependent upon their smartphones, fundraisers are on the lookout for ways to make donating on a cell phone as quick and easy as possible.
 One solution has become particularly popular; nonprofits all over the country have started up programs that allow donors to give via text message.

-Text-based donations have been around for years, but successfully running a text giving campaign can still be tricky for many nonprofits.
-Here are some best practices to keep in mind during your next text giving campaign.
+Text-based donations have been around for years, but successfully running a text fundraising campaign can still be tricky for many nonprofits.
+Here are some best practices to keep in mind during your next text fundraising campaign.

 1. Setting Up

-The process for setting up a keyword for your text giving campaign will vary from provider to provider.
+The process for setting up a keyword for your text fundraising campaign will vary from provider to provider.
 At Qgiv, the process looks something like this: